-HA fillers are effective in the following areas:
+HA fillers can be used to replace volume in the following areas:

 What happens in the consultation?